-Other than the PI, all project personnel including one Ph.D. student, two part-time research scientists, and five undergraduate design partners have been women.
+Other than the PI, all project personnel including one Ph.D. student, two part-time research scientists, one undergraduate researcher, and seven undergraduate design partners have been women.

 Improved achievement in mathematics and science skills needed by all

 Our tools are expected to support increased understanding of scientific databases and biodiversity data.
-In addition to its use in a core biology course at University of Maryland, TaxonTree may be adapted for use by the BioKIDS project (NSF REC 0089283).
+In addition to its use in a core biology course at University of Maryland, TaxonTree is being adapted for use by the Animal Diversity Web, part of the BioKIDS project (NSF REC 0089283).
 BioKIDS’ inquiry-based biodiversity curriculum targets 5th and 6th graders in the Detroit Public School System.